 The goal is to raise awareness of cultural differences, especially when people move from one culture to another.

 Everyone will be playing the same game except that each group has just slightly different rules.
-When a player moves to a new group, unable to communicate, he will run into obstacles in winning a trick.
+When players move to a new group, unable to communicate, they will run into obstacles in winning a trick.

-When someone joins a new group, or moves to a new home, the rules in that new place are similar to what he is used to but with some important differences which he must figure out.
+When someone joins a new group, or moves to a new home, the rules in that new place are similar to what the person is used to but with some important differences which must be figured out.

-When someone joins our group, club, circle of friends, neighborhood, we should be flexible and supportive when he doesn't quite "get it" how we do things here.
+When new people join our group, club, circle of friends, neighborhood, we should be flexible and supportive when they don't quite "get it" how we do things here.

 Starting the Game